Gardens, (Green) Squares, and Parks in Paris

 Square Ferdinand Brunot

 Square Ferdinand Brunot is perfect for a quick pause from the urban noise.
 Lined with multiple species of trees, from maple and chestnut to twisted beech and ash trees.
-The garden has a cute play area for kids with brightly-colored slides, and a couple of benches to sit and read on.
+The garden has a cute play area for kids with brightly colored slides and a couple of benches to sit and read on.

 Address: 12 Rue Pierre Castagnou